-The General Data Protection Regulation (GDPR) becomes effective from May 25, 2018.
+The General Data Protection Regulation (GDPR) became effective on May 25, 2018.
 These regulations are designed to provide privacy and protect the personal data of all EU residents.

 Individuals now have a greater say over how their personal data is collected, used, stored and disposed of – and all businesses have a legal responsibility to ensure they comply.
 This applies to all organisations, irrespective of location, even beyond the borders of the EU, when working with EU residents’ personal data in any manner.